Join me LIVE now!!

 Surely it hasn’t been all peaches and roses, otherwise, I would have put my Thinkpad on eBay by now, right?
 Well, there are some small downsides to it.

-- It doesn’t like Chrome.
-It’s very easy to open too many things and Chrome slows to a crawl.
+- It doesn’t like Chromium.
+It’s easy to open too many things and Chromium slows to a crawl.
 Is this a PineBook Issue?
-Well, sort of, but it’s also more of a Chrome issue.
+Well, sort of, but it’s also more of a Chromium issue.
+The official release of Chrome is not available for this ARM64 processor.

 - There are still a few applications that haven’t been ported to ARM.
 Again not the fault of the PineBook.